 There isn't a single vaginal rejuvenation procedure.
 There are creams and injections that are meant to improve the quality of orgasm.
 There are also surgeries or laser treatments that promise to tighten the muscles of the vagina or improve its look.

 The majority of women are seeking vaginal rejuvenation for cosmetic reasons.
 As with any cosmetic surgery it is important for the patient to consider why they want the surgery before moving forward with it.
 Improving self-confidence usually plays a large part in the decision.

-It's also important that any woman looking into vaginal rejuvenation have realistic expectations of the outcomes.
+It's also important that any woman looking into vaginal rejuvenation to have realistic expectations of the outcomes.
 No cosmetic procedure is going to restore any part of your body to the way it was when you were 18.
 Also, keep in mind that the vagina has wide variety of "normal anatomy."

 It's a natural urge to want to turn back the clock and counteract the signs of aging.
-However, it's important that in trying to do so a woman doesn't put her mental or physical health at risk.
-"Talk to your gynecologist before seeking out a cosmetic procedure, ask the right questions, they may suggest other options you haven't considered.
+However, it's important that in trying to do so, a woman doesn't put her mental or physical health at risk.
+Hill recommends talking to your gynecologist before seeking out a cosmetic procedure and asking the right questions as they may suggest other options you haven't considered.